-To get a feel for scale and performance we ran a series of tests with a number of file sizes: 100kb, 1mb, 10mb, 100mb, 500mb, 1gb, 1.5gb, and 2gb (the current maximum file size).
+To get a feel for scale and performance we ran a series of tests with a number of file sizes: 100kb, 1mb, 10mb, 100mb, 500mb, 1gb, 1.5gb, and 2gb (the current maximum file size) with the ClamAV engine.
+We tested all the same file sizes, but also added 5gb, 10gb and 15gb files for the Sophos engine.
 The goal here was to find two things: 1. what was the throughput in GB and object counts and 2. is the scale linear as you add scanning agents.
-We did this systematically with up to 3 agents in a strict environment.
-We later similarly tested with auto-scaling in place to see them spin up and down as the load backed off and similar results were found with greater than 3 agents.
+We did this systematically with a number of agents in a strict environment.
+We later similarly tested with auto-scaling in place to see the scanning agents spin up and down as the load backed off and similar results were found with greater numbers of agents.

 We tested uniquely generated junk files with the hashing function turned off to ensure that each file would be fully scanned.
 This allows for more accurate throughput metrics for our scanner agents.

 These tests are not real world tests with your particular data sets.
 This is purely to give you a feel for how your environment may behave and allow you to make deployment decisions.
 Please test with files similar to what you will see in production.
 We'd love to have you Contact Us to report findings and see how your environment matches up or how we may help you get the most out of it.

 |1 gb files||~10||~10||~187||~187|

 |10 gb files||X||X||~150||~15|

 The table above shows the results of a single scanning agent running and be bombarded with objects to get to upper end, but sustainable throughput value.
 We noticed in our testing that as you add scanning agents, you simply increase the throughput by the same values above for that second scanning agent.
 Just multiply the GBs / hr and the Files / hr values to see what it would be like with 2 to N scanning agents.